hanwen36/linux-datacenter-incident-lab/README.md

 - Investigation steps
 - Runbook procedures
 - Terminal command logs
-- Screenshots of troubleshooting process
+- Screenshots of the troubleshooting process

 ## Purpose

-These labs are built to simulate common operational incidents faced by Data Center Engineers and Site Reliability Engineers, and to document the troubleshooting process in a structured and reproducible way.
+These labs simulate common operational incidents faced by Data Center Engineers and Site Reliability Engineers.
+Each lab documents the troubleshooting process in a structured and reproducible way.